 3rd visit: a repeat visit if the debt cannot be collected

 If you’re not at the property for any of these visits, the number could increase.
 After these visits, further legal action will be pursued.

 Do bailiffs work on weekends?

 In fact, this is usually a preferable time.
 That’s because enforcement agents are aware that many debtors are usually at their property, and not at work.

 That said, visits will not take place on a Sunday, or if a Saturday falls on a Bank Holiday (such as Christmas Day).

 If they have a court order (warrant) to enter the property, then they can enter your parents’ house.
 But this would only happen when the address of the credit account was registered to your parents’ address when the debt was taken out.

 How to stop bailiffs

-When bailiffs arrive at your house, you should ask them to show appropriate identification to prove who they are.
+When somebody arrives at your house, you should ask them to show appropriate identification to prove who they are.
 There are 3 important pieces of information we suggest you look for if a bailiff arrives:

 Can a bailiff refuse a payment plan?